Restore your energy, clarity, & balance.

 -

 Therapy can help you identify what’s contributing to your burnout—both externally (workload, responsibilities) and internally (beliefs, expectations, perfectionism).
+Read here to learn more about therapy for burnout.
 We seek to regulate your nervous system, creating realistic boundaries, and building sustainable tools so you can function from a place of balance rather than survival.
 Learn more about my therapy practice.

 -

 I always tailor therapy to each individual.
 Treatment may include talk therapy, somatic techniques to regulate the nervous system, and EMDR if burnout is connected to unresolved stress or long-standing beliefs.
 We focus on structured progress so you can experience meaningful change within a reasonable timeframe.
-You can learn more about somatic therapy with me here.
-You can also lear about my approach with EMDR and how it helps with therapy for burnout here.
+Learn more about somatic therapy with me here.
+You can also lear about my approach with EMDR therapy and how it helps with therapy for burnout.
 If you’re curious what sessions with me are like, check out my about page for more information.

 -